-Without a doubt, Brooklyn Nets forward Kevin Durant is already one of the best players in NBA history.
-He drops dimes on a nightly basis like they are going out of style.
+Without a doubt, Brooklyn Nets forward Kevin Durant is already one of the best players in the history of the NBA.
+He drops dimes nightly like they are going out of style.

-He played college ball for the Texas Longhorns where he averaged 25.8 points, 11.1 rebounds, and 1.3 assists in one season (and then he was gone like the wind).
+He played college ball for the Texas Longhorns, averaging 25.8 points, 11.1 rebounds, and 1.3 assists in one season (and then he was gone like the wind).
 He guided the Longhorns to a 25-10 record, he earned unanimous National Player of the Year honors.

 The Seattle SuperSonics made Durant the second overall pick of the 2007 NBA Draft.
 He made an instant impact, averaging 20.3 points, 4.4 rebounds, and 2.4 assists.
 Durant won the 2007-08 NBA Rookie of the Year award.